 Explores the global sex trafficking industry and impact on victims, consumers and culture.
 Examines the historical, economic, political and gendered dynamics of the industry, and the ways organizations work to combat the problem.
 Focus on the activism of survivors working to end the demand for trafficked women and children.
 Intermediate.

 Globalization and Human Rights

 Explores the processes and outcomes of globalization and analyzes basic Human Rights literature and its application to the global economy.
 Students will also discover how their daily actions and interactions impact the lives of others, particularly those in impoverished nations.
 Prerequisite: HDP 120-121, 122-123 or HDP 124-125, 126-127.
-General Education: Fulfills Perspectives on Diversity.
-Also fulfills Self & Society OR Ethics and Social Justice.
+General Education: Perspectives on Diversity and Self &Society or Ethics and Social Justice.
 Advanced.